 Real-World Practical Applications of WCAG

 Learning more about WCAG is a great first step in working toward an accessible website.
 But, what does all the above mean to your organisation on a practical level?
-Here is a list of some of the most common fixes and provisions a web team can make to ensure better conformance with each principle.
+Here is a list of some of the most common fixes and provisions a web team can make to ensure best practices for WCAG compliance are met.

 Principle 1: Perceivable